USA Banner

 IRC Logo

 On June 1, 2021, the Innovation and Research Council (IRC) became a chartered organization that brings 11 Federal Land Management Agency (FLMA) partners together to actively participate in deployment activities and discussions, and to disperse innovation and research funding from U.S. Department of Transportation (USDOT).
-The IRC selects innovation and research projects that address FLMA constituents needs, meet the backlog of infrastructure deficiencies and asset management stabilization, and propel emerging mobility into practice.
-The IRC is currently co-chaired by the Federal Highway Administration (FHWA) Office of Federal Lands Highway (FLH) and the National Park Service (NPS).
-FHWA Program Offices (e.g., Infrastructure, Safety, Operations, Environment) provide technical assistance through the IRC to the FLMA Partners.
+The IRC selects innovation and research projects that address FLMA constituents' needs, meet the backlog of infrastructure deficiencies and asset management stabilization, and propel emerging mobility into practice.
+FHWA Program Offices (e.g., Infrastructure, Safety, Operations, Environment) provide technical assistance to FLMA Partners via the IRC.

 IRC Meetings